Marketing

 What is the difference between omnichannel and multichannel?

 Both multichannel and omnichannel marketing involve using multiple communication methods to reach, engage, and serve customers.
-And this is smart because there are so many ways for customers to engage with businesses.
-Insisting they all have to engage with you using one or two methods limits your reach.
+Insisting they all must engage with you using one or two methods limits your reach.

 The difference between omnichannel and multichannel lies in the level of integration and personalization between your communication channels, and how well you can automate this across all touchpoints throughout the customer experience.